Important Customer Information (10/05/20)

-Summer Classroom Instruction.
-Safeway is conducting all summer classroom instruction in a distance learning format using a secure Zoom meeting.
-To register for summer classes, click the button at the top of our home page or view the calendars for a classroom near you or a school program.
+Classroom Instruction.
+Safeway is conducting classroom instruction in a distance learning format using a secure Zoom meeting.
+To register for a class session, click the button at the top of our home page or view the calendars for a classroom near you or a school program.
 Please review the distance learning expectations and requirements at the top of the page and scroll down to the calendar of classes.

 Blue Cards.
-After a class is over, we mail the Blue Card to students that have completed all 10 lessons, have their Service Agreement returned, and are up to date on payments.
-The Blue Cards are generally mailed out by the Wednesday after class is over.
-Unfortunately, our office is not available for Blue Card pickup due to limited staff and COVID concerns.
+After a distance learning class is over, we mail the Blue Card to students who have completed all 10 lessons, have signed Service Agreement and are up-to-date on payments.
+The Blue Cards are generally mailed out a day or two after the session ends.
+An email informs you the Blue Card has been issued and mailed.

 Make-Up Students.
-The process for a making up a missed class is clunky and our best advice is to attend all ten lessons in your session.
 If you are a student looking to make-up missed lessons, you can do so through special distance learning sessions, not individual lessons.
 Importantly, you must complete your classroom session before we can move your registration to a make-up session.

 Please click the button at the top of our home page for the make-up session calendar or click here.
 Review the expectations and requirements at the top of the Distance Learning Make-Up page and scroll down to the calendar of class sessions.

 Make-up students should find the session in which they would like to attend one or more missed lessons.
 Again, registration is for a 10-lesson make-up session, not for individual lessons.
 Students receive Zoom login credentials the weekday before the session begins and they sign in and attend whichever lessons(s) they’ve missed on the date the missed lesson is given.